McMinn County DUI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the BAC test, questioning the legality of the traffic stop, and arguing that you were not impaired at the time of driving.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, and arguing that you were not impaired.

 Penalties for DUI in McMinn County, TN

-Tennessee law outlines specific penalties for DUI offenses.
-These penalties increase with each subsequent offense.
+Tennessee law sets the penalties for DUI convictions.
+These penalties can increase with each subsequent offense.

 First Offense